sudocrystal/cs-fundamentals/lessons/00-Imposter-Syndrome.md

 + [Imposter Syndrome](https://docs.google.com/presentation/d/1b2_3v4gn14ArR3p4VEsbS71b8aU9PnEpL3pLCwRoJVI/edit?usp=sharing)

 ### Activities
-+ Share with small group at least one of the following:
-  + fears
-  + accomplishments
-  + things that make you awesome
-+ Share out
 + Open discussion
 + Talk about exposing to others our "behind the scenes" and not letting them only see our "highlight reel"
 + It's ok if you don't have imposter syndrome!